turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/enumerable_methods.markdown

 #### Reading documentation for enumerable methods
 [Here](http://ruby-doc.org/core-2.1.2/Enumerable.html) is the documentation for the Enumerable mixin.

+## In Pairs

+Clone the [enumerable exercises repo](https://github.com/JumpstartLab/enums-exercises) and work in the pairs listed on the outline.

 ## Wrapup

 Return to standards and check progress.